-Annual membership payments can be made by cash, check, or charge, or in exchange for 8 hours of volunteer work.
+Annual membership payments can be made by cash, check, or charge, or in exchange for 4 hours of volunteer work.
 Payments are made at the Bike Center.
 No prior experience is required to volunteer.
-The first use of the Campus Bicycle Shop is free.
 Membership is also valid at the downtown Urbana Bike Project location, 202 S. Broadway Ave., Urbana.

 - $30 – General Public

 - $65 – Family/Partner